nabila-sheona/NL2SQLBot/README.md

 ## Overview

 SQL Assistant is an intelligent chatbot that allows you to query your SQL Server databases using plain English.
 No SQL knowledge required!
-Simply ask questions in natural language, and the AI will generate the correct SQL queries, execute them, and provide easy-to-understand results.
+Simply ask questions in natural language, and the AI will generate the correct SQL queries, execute them, and provide easy-to-understand results.(Fulll code will be available soon)

 ---